What is the Cost-of-Living Crisis and Is There Anything You Can Do About It?

 What has caused the cost-of-living crisis?

-To have an idea of when will the cost-of-living crisis end, we need to understand what caused it in the first place.
-Economics is notoriously complicated, and difficult subject to understand.
+To have a better idea of what the cost-of-living crisis is, we need to understand the causes behind it.
+Economics is a notoriously complicated, and difficult subject to understand.
 There are a multitude of factors that go into affecting prices.
-But, certain events have played a key role in recent years.
+But certain events have played a key role in recent years.

 Obviously, there was the pandemic.
 As the economy shut down, drastic actions were taken to keep people afloat.
 While deemed necessary by many, they have nonetheless proven costly.
 It’s estimated that our Covid-19 measures cost us between £310bn and £410bn.
 This equates to about £4,600 to £6,100 per person[7].

-More recently, there was the mini-Budget.
-Liz Truss announced plans for unfunded tax cuts in September 2022 which panicked the market, and ended up costing us all billions[8].
+Then there was the mini-Budget.
+Liz Truss announced plans for unfunded tax cuts in September 2022 which panicked the market, and ended up costing us billions[9].
+More recently, continuing conflict in the Middle East[10], and our broader borrowing costs[11] have added to the pressure.

 Efforts have been made to address all this.
-Chiefly, the Bank of England has consistently raised interest rates since late 2021 in an effort to tame inflation.
+Chiefly, the Bank of England consistently raised interest rates from late 2021 in an effort to tame inflation.
+The base rate has been lowered in more recent months, yet is still higher than the near-zero rates the market got used to in the post 2008 crisis period[12].
 In theory, high interest rates encourage consumers to save, not spend.
 When spending falls, so too should prices, bringing inflation down.

 This takes time to take affect however – around two years.
-This means that as we tried to bring prices down, mortgage, credit card, and other lending costs have risen.
+This means that as we tried to bring prices down, mortgage, credit card, and other lending costs rose.
 There’s no getting away from it, the last few years have been tough.

 How is the property market faring?

-While many are rightfully concerned with the question of when will the cost-of-living crisis end, we should remember that the property market is faring surprisingly well despite it.
+While many are rightfully concerned with what is the cost-of-living crises and when will it end, we should remember that the property market is faring surprisingly well despite it.

 In truth, given how multifaceted our cost-of-living crisis is, it may be extremely difficult to pinpoint an exact date for when it ends.
 Also, while inflation may come under control, it may be some time until consumers start actually noticing that prices are lowering.

 Still, we’re on the right path.
-And regardless of whether costs are rising or plummeting, we at MFS will adapt.
+And regardless of whether costs are rising or plummeting, we at Market Financial Solutions will adapt.

 The Complete Guide to